adpro/dotfiles-2020/README.md

 Manual [download](https://www.archimatetool.com/download/) and install [Archi](https://www.archimatetool.com/).

-Next step in installation of our software from repos (*AdminConsole).
+Next step is installation of company's software from repos (*AdminConsole and so on).

 ## Everyday update